wz-cutting-edge/Game-Gazer-Dashboard/README.md

 ## Notes
 This project has been the most challenging so far, as it brings together everything I've learned up to this point.
-Working with a new API was enjoyable—personally, I found the RAWG API intuitive and easy to use.
+Working with a new API was enjoyable personally, I found the RAWG API intuitive and easy to use.
 Through this project, I really saw why methods like `map` and `filter` are so essential and widely used; they have countless applications, especially when handling data.

 CSS was, once again, a struggle for me, but I'm happy with how the site turned out overall.
 At first, the project felt overwhelming because there were so many moving parts.
 To manage this, I broke down each part of the app into its own component, which helped with organization but made styling even more confusing.
 Still, it's incredibly satisfying to see all the pieces come together in the end.